Unlock the Value of Data Science: Make or Break?

 ©2022 Gartner

-So, if you aren’t already making plans to develop and digitise your organisation’s processes, data, tools, and skills, it is probably time to start doing so.
+So, it is probably time to start if you aren’t already planning to develop and digitise your organisation’s processes, data, tools, and skills.

 And, at Loughridge Transformations, we would have to agree.
 We certainly see that part of the CFO’s remit.
 It sits within Digitise in our five-part model: